 As a relationship coach, I observe married couples where one or both believed the marriage was over when the highs of Limerence faded.

 One of them said to the other, “I love you, but I’m not in love with you.”
-It means that they feel some of companionship and a sense of family, but they crave the chemical highs that no longer exist.
+It means that they feel a bit of companionship and a sense of family, but they crave the chemical highs that no longer exist.

 What is really being pushed here is a constant chasing of the fireworks of a new relationship and such an understanding can allow us to never experience true commitment and companionship that can give us security and love for a lifetime.